lrodero/cats-effect-tutorial/tutorial.md

   }
 ```

-That is probably a good policy and you must be aware that possibility exists.
+That is a good policy and you must be aware that possibility exists.
+But for
-But for the sake of clarity we will stick to the simpler `bracket`.
+the sake of clarity we will stick to the simpler `bracket` for this tutorial.

 Finally, and as we did in the previous example, we ignore possible errors when
 closing the streams, as there is little to do in such cases.
 But, of course,